Dreaming381/Latios-Framework/README.md

 clips it leverages ACL, a powerful high quality animation compression solution used in AAA titles such as Rise of the Tomb Raider and Valorant.

-### Caligraphics
+### Calligraphics

-Caligraphics is a world-space text rendering module.
-It uses TextCore fonts and formats text to be rendered via the Kinemation rending pipeline, complete with custom ECS material property support.
+Calligraphics is a world-space text rendering module.
+It uses TextCore fonts and formats text to be rendered via the Kinemation rendering pipeline, complete with custom ECS material property support.
 The text can be animated with the built-in tweening engine, or you can make your own animations with the glyph mapping API.
 A subset of rich text tags is also supported.